 Activism and democratic participation is on the rise in Colombia.
 Only with increased numbers and confidence can we hope to bring about structural changes needed to forward a progressive agenda a country crippled by corruption, violence, evironmental devastation, and economic inequality.

 A video describing our model of international solidarity can be viewed HERE.

-PASO provides protection for Colombian workers involved in non-violent protests, organizing drives, collective bargaining, community-labor partnerships and the environmental movement.
-We develop strategies between unions, social justice organizations, students, and civil society to monitor human and labor rights in the wake of international Free Trade Agreements.
-We also facilitate educational exchanges between workers and activists in which participants can exchange ideas about organizing and build power around issues that affect the working class on a global scale.
+PASO is a nonviolent, nonpartisan organization.
+We provide protection for Colombian organizers involved in nonviolent protests, grassroots organizing, the trade union movement, community-labor partnerships and the environmental movement.
+We develop collective strategies with unions, social justice organizations, students, and civil society to monitor human and labor rights.
+We also facilitate educational exchanges between workers and activists in which participants can share ideas about organizing and issues that affect disenfranchised communities on a global scale.
 A priority is placed on processes in which women and people of color have leading roles.